-Parliamentary Question for the Minister of Communications, Energy and Natural Resources (Pat Rabbitte TD)
+Question to Minister for Communications, Energy and Natural Resources (Mr Alex White, TD)

-To ask the Minister for Communications, Energy and Natural Resources his views on introducing legislation to block children from accessing adult Internet sites on their smart phones; and if he will make a statement on the matter.
+To ask the Minister for Communications, Energy and Natural Resources the supports available to businesses to develop innovative websites to enable growth of online trade; and if he will make a statement on the matter. – Jerry Buttimer.

 For WRITTEN answer on Wednesday, 10th December, 2014.

 Digital adoption by businesses is a priority for Government.
 It is estimated that Irish consumers spend more than €6bn online annually and this figure is set to almost double by 2020.
 With up to 70% of Ireland’s annual online spend currently going overseas, targeting Irish businesses for online trading is a key jobs and economic imperative.
 In Ireland today, however, less than 1 in 4 small businesses are selling to customers online.